This post may include affiliate links. If you make a purchase, I'll earn a small fee at no extra cost to you.

-Brrr!
-It’s cold outside, but these veggies are up to the task.
-Plant these 10 vegetables in February and you’ll enjoy fresh food from your garden in no time!
+These 10 veggies can handle the cold.
+Zone 9 gardeners, plant these vegetables in February and you’ll enjoy fresh food from your garden in no time!

 For most of us gardeners, January is spent looking through seed catalogs and planning out the majestic garden you're going to enjoy in the spring.
 By February, though, your seeds have arrived and you're itching to get them in the soil...am I right?

 If you like a gentle onion flavor, chives are the plant for you.
-Sow chive seeds directly in the garden in February, or even try them indoors on a sunny windowsill.
 Did you know that chives are a great companion plant for strawberries?
 Their mild onion smell keeps the bad bugs away–much safer than spraying pesticides.
 Learn more secrets for growing great strawberries here.